Introduction SAP PI

 As we have discussed earlier, SAP PI is a hub and spoke structure where the Adapter Engine can be considered as spoke.
 We use the Adapter Engine to connect the Integration Engine (Hub) to the external systems.
 The Adapter Framework is the basis of the Adapter Engine.
 The Adapter Framework is based on the SAP J2EE Engine (as part of the SAP Web Application Server) and the J2EE Connector Architecture (JCA).
 The Adapter Framework provides interfaces for configuration, management, and monitoring of adapters.

-In a dual stack system, most of the adapters where based on the Java stack barring two adapters which are based on the ABAP stack.
+In a dual-stack system, most of the adapters were based on the Java stack barring two adapters which are based on the ABAP stack.

 |Java Stack||RFC adapter, SAP Business Connector adapter, file/FTP adapter, JDBC adapter, JMS adapter, SOAP adapter, Marketplace Adapter, Mail adapter, RNIF adapter, CIDX adapter|

-When SAP PI moved from dual stack to single stack then these two adapters became part of the Java stack.
+When SAP PI moved from dual-stack to single stack than these two adapters became part of the Java stack.
 The modified adapter engine is known as the Advance Adapter Engine and the two adapters are called the IDOC_AAE adapter and HTTP_AAE adapter respectively.

 The Business Process Engine is responsible for executing and persisting integration processes.